kaizen-ai/kaizenflow/docs/DataPull.md

 innermost directory

 ```
 dst_dir/
 year=2021/
 month=12/
 day=11/
 asset=BTC_USDT/
 data.parquet
 asset=ETH_USDT/
 data.parquet
 ```

-Typically the by-date format is just a format that we receive data from, and we don't want to transform data to.
+Typically, the by-date format is just a format that we receive data from, and we don't want to transform data to.

 The name of the asset can depend on the data and it can be `asset`,